hercules-ci/gitignore.nix/README.md

 # Make Nix precisely emulate gitignore

-This project lets you include local sources in your [Nix](https://builtwithnix.org) projects, while taking [gitignore files](https://git-scm.com/docs/gitignore) into account.
+This goal of this project lets you include local sources in your [Nix](https://builtwithnix.org) projects, while taking [gitignore files](https://git-scm.com/docs/gitignore) into account.

+Note that although this project does a good job at emulating git's behavior, it is not the same implementation!

 # Installation